-DOE estimates a combined total of 4.0 quads of site energy savings at the maxtech efficiency levels for distribution transformers.
-Combined site energy savings at Efficiency Level 1 for all equipment classes are estimated to be 0.3 quads.
-Therefore, DOE has determined the potential available energy savings for distribution transformers are more than the 0.3 quads of site energy threshold established by the Process Rule and thus are considered significant under EPCA (42 U.S.C.
-6316(a); 42 U.S.C.
-6295(o)(3)(B)).
+DOE estimates a combined total of 3.34 quads of site energy savings would result at the max-tech efficiency levels for refrigerators, refrigerator-freezers, and freezers.
+Combined site energy savings at Efficiency Level 1 for all product classes are estimated to be 1.01 quads.
+Therefore, DOE has determined that the potential available energy savings for refrigerators, refrigerator-freezers, and freezers are more than the 0.3 quads of site energy threshold established by the Process Rule and thus are considered significant under EPCA.
+(42 U.S.C.
+6295(o)(3)(B))